dae1819/Microprocessors-Project/README.md

 # Project Sunflower :sunflower: : a sun tracking solar panel
-The final repo for Microprocessors Project
+The repo for our Microprocessors Project

+The final branch is Final_Project (default)

 Included are the files to implement a sun tracking solar panel This includes a python file which is used along with UART and pyserial to capture the data from our LDRs, solar panels (and other goodies) in real time